shoui520/shoui520.github.io/docs/guide.md

 ![Hiragana + Katakana Chart](img/hiragana_katakana.jpg)

-When you've done that you should go on [DJT Kana](https://djtguide.neocities.org/kana/index.html) and enable all the kana by going in "Show/Hide" and test yourself.
+When you've done that you should go on [DJT Kana](https://djtguide.neocities.org/kana/index.html) and check all the kana by going in "show/hide" and test yourself.
+Make sure you also scroll down and check all for hiragana combinations and katakana/katakana combinations!

 Steps if you got confused:
 > 1. Read [Tae Kim](https://itazuraneko.neocities.org/grammar/taekim.html) until you complete *The Writing System*
 > 2. Copy out the chart above into a notebook or something similar.
-> 3. Test yourself by using [DJT Kana](https://djtguide.neocities.org/kana/index.html)
+> 3. Test yourself by using [DJT Kana](https://djtguide.neocities.org/kana/index.html).
+Make sure you check all the kana by going in "show/hide" and test yourself.
+MAKE SURE you also scroll down and check all for hiragana combinations and katakana/katakana combinations!

 After a week or so, you should have all the kana nailed down.